How to Relocate to Kissimmee, Florida for Travel, Retirement, and Major Sports

 There is plenty to do and see in Kissimmee, for either the traveler or the retiree.

-Shopping centers may contribute a large chunk of the local economy in Kissimmee, but a haunted house all year long is an attraction that many people do not want to miss.
-The Haunted Grimm House is the one and it's billed as quite scary.
-That seems to fit, because Grimm was my doctor's name when I was small, he was scary, and he moved to Florida suddenly!
+Shopping centers may contribute a large chunk of the local economy in Kissimmee, but a haunted house operating all year long is an attraction that many people do not want to miss.
+It is unusual and fun.

-Actually, Old Town looks like an amusement park with lots of shopping.
-It features many rides, including zip lines, climbing walls, and ropes courses.
-Most malls and downtown areas have not been refurbished to that extent.
 Other rides nearby include a carousel, Ferris wheel, and a dozen carnival-type rides that are permanent.
 A large rides area is located at the front of the shopping district and the back of the shopping district, with the Haunted Grimm House in the middle.
 If you see my old doctor there, say, "Hi!" and run.

 This shopping area is a lot like having two of the old trolley car parks book-ending the retail shops.
 It's great fun, even if you just watch others enjoying the rides until late at night any day of the week.
 And Fridays see a weekly Muscle Car Cruise-In.
 The shopping mall is four blocks long, the shops having individual entrances from the sidewalks.
 Stores of all kinds are present, including eateries and gifts.
 For example, the Kissimmee Popcorn Company offers 106 flavors of popcorn.

-- Kissimmee Prairie Preserve State Park
+Kissimmee Prairie Preserve State Park

-Permanent Renn Faire
+Permanent Renn Faire: Kissimmee Castle

 This one does not close up for 9 months a year, because it is a town all to itself, right in Kissimmee.
 It operates all year long and may be more fun than the nearby Disney venues.
 Medievil Times is a dinner and tournament venue that is quite entertaining, a little like medieval dinner theater and you don't have to walk through mud.

-Kissimmee Castle is located on a major highway at 4510 W. Irlo Bronson Highway; Kissimmee FL 34746.
-It offers a tour through a village inside its walls of 8 medieval houses.
 The castle and its cohorts in other cities train their own Pure Spanish Horses in Texas to perform in their jousting tournaments.
 Horses are trained for three years, perform for a few years in dressage and jousting at a castle, and return to their home ranch to be cared for thereafter.
 Men and women actors portray the Knights and the King's Court.

-Wycliffe Discovery Center
+Wycliffe Discovery Center: Free Tours

 The Wordspring DIscovery Center complex is sponsored by the Bible translators of long note, Wycliffe.
 Located next door to the offices, interactive venues address Biblical languages and cultures for anyone interested in knowing more.
 A convention and banquet center are also located on site, with a cafe that operates regular hours.
 Exhibits include presentations on less-expected topics, like which 26 countries on earth do not yet have a written Bible.